He Said, She Said: What Kind of Evidence is Necessary to Prove a Campus Sexual Assault?

 A defendant can use evidence to demonstrate his or her innocence.
 Sometimes, a lack of evidence on the plaintiff’s part is key to the defendant’s case.
 Other defense strategies include demonstrating that though sex did occur, it was consensual or providing an alibi for the time and place where the incident occurred.

 Work with an Experienced Miami Criminal Defense Lawyer

 Our team at Ratzan & Faccidomo, LLC has experience defending college students against the types of charge that can arise from life on campus.
-If you or your child are facing a sexual assault charge, work with our team of experienced Miami criminal defense lawyers to fight it.
+If you or your child are facing a sexual assault charge, work with our team of experienced Miami criminal lawyers to fight it.
 Contact our office today to schedule your initial consultation with our firm.